On This Page

 - Access Policies

-- Access-friendly Performance List
+- Accessible Performance Listing

-What is undercurrents theatre festival?
+What is the undercurrents festival?

-Ottawa Fringe acknowledges the privilege to be operating and performing on the unceded traditional territory of the Algonquin Anishinabeg.
+Ottawa Fringe recognizes the privilege to be operating and performing on the unceded traditional territory of the Algonquin Anishinabeg.
 We recognize the Indigenous peoples of Turtle Island who had been thriving on this land for centuries.
 We also recognize Canada’s history of colonization and the ongoing violence against Indigenous peoples and their culture.
 As guests on this land, we promise to walk gently and with respect.

 To the past, present and future caretakers of Turtle Island, Chi-Miigwetch.